temporalio/documentation/docs/content/what-is-a-workflow-definition.md

 ---
 id: what-is-a-workflow-definition
 title: What is a Workflow Definition?
-description: A Workflow Definition is the static code that defines the constraints of a Workflow Execution.
+description: A Workflow Definition is the code that defines the constraints of a Workflow Execution.
 tags:
   - explanation
 ---